zoe2002wu/139ElectionData/README.md

 # 139ElectionData

-Instructions for Gaining Access to this Repo
-1. Make sure I add you as a collaborator

-On the front page, press the green Code drop down button and copy the HTTPs link

-3. Now, go to Posit Cloud and press New Project in Upper right

-Press New Project from Github Repository

-Enter your copied link

-While waiting do the next step

-2. Generate Personal Access Token on Github
-In the upper-right corner of any page on GitHub, click your profile photo, then click  Settings.

-In the left sidebar, click  Developer settings.

-In the left sidebar, under  Personal access tokens, click Tokens (classic).

-Select Generate new token, then click Generate new token (classic).

-In the "Note" field, give your token a descriptive name.

-To give your token an expiration, select Expiration, then choose a default option or click Custom to enter a date.

-Just click repo.

-Click Generate token.

-Copy

-3. Connect github

-Go to this link: https://login.posit.cloud/identity/authentication

-Check Github enabled

-5. Go back to posit cloud.
-Edit

-Press "commit" in the top right sub window

-Check all the files you want to add

-Press "commit"

-Press "push"

-Input your username.
-Input the Personal Access Token you have copied from step 2

-Yay

-4. Be sure to pull in the future if you want to get changes
+## Instructions for Gaining Access to this Repo

+### 1. Add as Collaborator
+Make sure I add you as a collaborator.

+### 2. Clone the Repository
+1. On the front page, press the green **Code** drop-down button and copy the HTTPs link.
+2. Go to **Posit Cloud** and press **New Project** in the upper-right corner.
+3. Select **New Project from GitHub Repository**.
+4. Enter the copied HTTPs link.
+5. While waiting, proceed to the next step.

+---

+## 2. Generate Personal Access Token on GitHub
+1. In the upper-right corner of any page on GitHub, click your profile photo, then click **Settings**.
+2. In the left sidebar, click **Developer settings**.
+3. In the left sidebar, under **Personal access tokens**, click **Tokens (classic)**.
+4. Select **Generate new token**, then click **Generate new token (classic)**.
+5. In the **Note** field, give your token a descriptive name.
+6. To give your token an expiration, select **Expiration**, then choose a default option or click **Custom** to enter a date.
+7. Select the scope by clicking **repo**.
+8. Click **Generate token**.
+9. Copy the generated token.

+---

+## 3. Connect GitHub to Posit Cloud
+1. Go to this link: [https://login.posit.cloud/identity/authentication](https://login.posit.cloud/identity/authentication).
+2. Check that **GitHub** is enabled.

+---

+## 4. Push Changes from Posit Cloud
+1. Go back to Posit Cloud and edit your project.
+2. Press **Commit** in the top-right sub-window.
+3. Check all the files you want to add.
+4. Press **Commit**.
+5. Press **Push**.
+6. When prompted:
+   - Input your GitHub username.
+   - Input the Personal Access Token you copied from Step 2.
+7. Success! 🎉

+---

+## 5. Pull Future Changes
+Be sure to **pull** the latest changes in the future if you want to sync with updates.